ACEND Standards Committee

 - DI/CP Program Representative: Wanda Eastman, PhD, RD, LD

-- Public Member: Joan Straumanis, PhD
+- Public Members: Joan Straumanis, PhD; Sue Abbe, PhD, RN

 The ACEND Standards Committee reviews and revises, if needed, the Standards on a planned cycle of every five years.
 The most recent Standards were approved in 2012 and will be reviewed/revised for 2017 approval.
 A workgroup of the ACEND Standards Committee with expanded membership will guide this review/revision process and will make recommendations to the ACEND Standards Committee.